MicrosoftDocs/power-platform/power-platform/admin/environments-administration.md

 If you are getting any other error message or have more questions, please connect with us [here][5].

 ### When will my Trial environment expire?
-Trial environment expires after 30 days of its creation.
-If you don't want your environment to expire, there will be ways to convert it into a Production environment.
-This functionality, will be coming soon and we will not expire Trial environments till then.
+Trial environments expire after 30 days from their creation.
+If you don't want your Trial environments to expire, you can [convert them to Production environments](trial-environments.md#convert-a-trial-environment-to-production).

 ### Does my current database (created with previous version of the Common Data Service) also gets counted in the quota?
 If you had a database (created with previous version of the Common Data Service), they will also get counted with your Production environment quota.
 If you now create a database in an environment (created prior to March 15, 2018) then it will also get counted as Production environment.